Marie Dean Arrington: Escape and later life

 On March 1, 1969, Arrington escaped from Florida Correctional Institution in her pajamas by cutting a window screen and jumping out.
-In May of 1969 she was placed on the FBI’s 10 Most Wanted List, making her the second woman to ever be placed on the list.
-Arrington wasn’t captured until three years later in March of 1972.
+In May 1969, she was placed on the FBI’s 10 Most Wanted List, making her the second woman to ever be placed on the list.
+Arrington wasn't captured until three years later in March 1972.
 She fled to New Orleans and worked as a waitress.
 Arrington later described the feeling of being wanted as sounding like "the old wild wild West and the Jesse James Gang" and noted that reading newspapers about her being wanted dead or alive and the reward was entertaining.

 For her escape Arrington was given an additional 10 years.
-Her death sentence was commuted to life in prison during August of 1972, when the US Supreme Court declared capital punishment as unconstitutional.
+Her death sentence was commuted to life in prison during August 1972, when the US Supreme Court declared capital punishment as unconstitutional.
 Marie Dean Arrington died from heart problems at age 80 on May 10, 2014.